KCCPMG/hack-or-snooze-ajax-api/readme.md

 *   Add a form in the HTML for the story.
 This should initially be hidden.
 *   Add a link in the navbar with the text of “submit”.
 *   Write a function in nav.js that is called when users click that navbarlink.
-Look at the other function names in that file that do similar thingsand pick something descriptive and similar.
+Look at the other function names in that file that do similar things and pick something descriptive and similar.
-*   Write a function in stories.js that is called when users submit the form.Pick a good name for it.
-This function should get the data from the form,call the .addStory method you wrote, and then put that new story on thepage.
+*   Write a function in stories.js that is called when users submit the form.
+Pick a good name for it.
+This function should get the data from the form, call the .addStory method you wrote, and then put that new story on the page.

 Part 3: Favorite stories
 ------------------------

 In this step, you’ll add a feature marking/unmarking a story as a favorite.

-As before, it’s best to write the data-logic and API-call part first, and dothe UI afterwards.
+As before, it’s best to write the data-logic and API-call part first, and do the UI afterwards.

 ### Subpart 3A: Data/API Changes

 Allow logged in users to “favorite” and “un-favorite” a story.
-These storiesshould remain favorited when the page refreshes.
+These stories should remain favorited when the page refreshes.

 Allow logged in users to see a separate list of favorited stories.

-**The methods for adding and removing favorite status on a story should bedefined in the User class.**
+**The methods for adding and removing favorite status on a story should be defined in the User class.**

 Part 4: Removing Stories
 ------------------------

 Allow logged in users to remove a story.
-Once a story has been deleted, removeit from the DOM and let the API know its been deleted.
+Once a story has been deleted, remove it from the DOM and let the API know its been deleted.

 Further Study
 -------------

-*   Add some error handling for when a username has already been taken or ifcredentials are incorrect!
+*   Add some error handling for when a username has already been taken or if credentials are incorrect!
 *   Allow users to edit stories they have created.
 *   Add a section for a “user profile” where a user can change their ***name*** and ***password*** in their profile.
 *   Style the application so that it is presentable on mobile devices.
 *   Add infinite scroll!
-When a user scrolls to the bottom of the page, load morestories.
+When a user scrolls to the bottom of the page, load more stories.
 *   Come up with some other features you can build using what our Hack or Snooze API makes available to you!

 Solution